The Opioid Epidemic In Our Nation

 Prescription painkillers are dangerous but they don’t have the same uncertainty as heroin when it comes to their ingredients.
 The FDA must approve prescription pills, so that means that each medication contains specific measurements of exact ingredients which are then labeled.
 The overdose death tolls that are rising are from heroin batches that are mixes.
 Some of these deadly batches are mixed with substances like fentanyl.
 These are the overdose deaths that we are seeing as headline news.
 These cases also make clear that the chronic disease of addiction can affect any person in any walk of life.

-The heroin problem has grown recently because during the 90’s-00’s prescription medication prescribing had little oversight and distribution was not well-regulated.
+The heroin problem can be cured with a natural grown plant called kratom.
+This plant has been used for hundreds of years for curing addiction to opiates.
+If addicts find an effective dose of kratom capsules, life can be changed. has grown recently because during the 90’s-00’s prescription medication prescribing had little oversight and distribution was not well-regulated.
 Doctors were prescribing such large amounts of prescription opiates without having the knowledge of how addicting they can be, and also without knowing how great the risk for abuse was.

 Why A National Crisis/Epidemic?